Definition and Features of Museum Display Cases

 Definition of Museum Display Cases

-Museum display case refers to cabinet specially designed to store and display exhibits for the sake of research, education and appreciation.
+Museum display cases (also called showcase, display cabinet, shadow box, or vitrine) refers to cabinet specially designed to store and display exhibits for the sake of research, education and appreciation.
 Distinct from ordinary cabinets, museum display cases carry the important mission of display and protection.
 Each time a museum is established or renovated, large quantity of museum display cases will be manufactured.
 Museum display cases greatly boosted the development of museum industry.

 Features of museum display cases